 Looking to learn more about our 2023 Theatre Arts Institute?
 Wish you could just talk…

-Jenny Avery has been the Director of NHSI since September 2015.
+Jennifer Avery has been the Director of NHSI since September 2015.
 Jenny has worked as an arts administrator, teaching artist, and actor in Chicago for the past 20 years.
-As an arts administrator, Jenny has been the Artistic Director of Next Theatre and the Education Director for American Theatre Company, and held positions at the Harris Music and Dance Theatre and Roadworks Productions.
-She has taught acting at DePaul University and new play development at Northwestern University. she has been a teaching artist for Writers Theatre, Timeline Theatre, Gallery 37, and Urban Gateways, teaching high school and middle school students around the Chicagoland area.
+As an arts administrator, Jenny has been the Artistic Director of Next Theatre and the Education Director for American Theatre Company, as well as holding positions at the Harris Music and Dance Theatre and Roadworks Productions.
+She has taught acting at DePaul University and new play development at Northwestern University.
+Jenny has been a teaching artist for Writers Theatre, Timeline Theatre, Gallery 37, and Urban Gateways, teaching high school and middle school students around the Chicagoland area.
 As an actor, she has worked at a number of theaters in Chicago, including Steppenwolf, Northlight, Writers Theatre, Victory Gardens, Next, Chicago Dramatists, American Theater Company, Timeline Theatre, About Face Theatre, The Gift, and Strawdog.

 Corrie Glanville is thrilled to be part of the NHSI team as a Program Assistant.
 Originally from the northern suburbs, she spent several years in San Francisco working in publishing and received her M.A. in Theatre Education from Emerson College in Boston.
 She has been a teacher, residential counselor, actor, and playwright whose plays have been staged at NYU, Boston Children’s Theatre and Theater Wit in Chicago.
 In addition to the arts, Corrie spent years as a bookseller in amazing independent bookstores like Women & Children First and loves to read memoirs, historical fiction, and English murder mysteries.